alexhanms/powerbi-docs/powerbi-docs/service-gateway-onprem-faq.md

 [!INCLUDE [gateway-onprem-faq-shared-include](./includes/gateway-onprem-faq-shared-include.md)]

 ## Analysis Services
-**Question:** Can I use msdmpump.dll to create custom effective username mappings for Analysis Services?
+**Question:** Can I use msmdpump.dll to create custom effective username mappings for Analysis Services?
 **Answer:** No. This is not supported at this time.

 **Question:** Can I use the gateway to connect to a multidimensional (OLAP) instance.